-To help you order the right McDonald’s items next time you’re on a time crunch, we spoke to registered dietitian Summer Yule, MS, RD, about all the best and worst beverage options available on the McCafe menu.
-From coffee, lattes, and hot chocolate, here are some drink orders she says are worth trying and avoiding next time you hurry over to the drive-through.
+To help you order the right McDonald's items next time you're on a time crunch, we spoke to registered dietitian Summer Yule, MS, RD, about all the best and worst beverage options available on the McCafe menu.
+From coffee and lattes to hot chocolate, here are some drink orders she says are worth avoiding next time you visit the drive-thu.

 The Worst McCafe Drinks At McDonald's

-“At 510 calories for a medium drink, the mocha frappe contains more calories than two McDonald’s Hamburgers,” Yule explains.
+A medium mocha frappe contains the same number of calories as two McDonald's hamburgers.
+Yikes!
 It also contains 13 grams of saturated fat and 66 grams of sugar, which is one of the highest amounts of sugar on the entire McCafe menu.
-Even a McDonald’s Cookie has less sugar, as it contains 15 grams, meaning if you eat three cookies, you still won’t reach the amount that is in this drink.
+Even a McDonald's Cookie has less sugar—if you eat three cookies, you still won't reach the amount that is in this drink.

-Yule suggests that this frappe is also worth passing on, as it is similar nutritionally to the Mocha Frappe with 510 calories, 13 grams of saturated fat, and 67 grams of sugar.
+Yule says that this frappe is also worth passing on, as it is similar nutritionally to the Mocha Frappe with 510 calories, 13 grams of saturated fat, and 67 grams of sugar.

-“If you want a sugary drink at McDonald’s, it’s best to stick with drinks that have fewer calories than a 250-calorie hamburger,” Yule suggests.
-At 380 calories, 8 grams of saturated fat, and 49 grams of sugar, the caramel mocha does not fit the bill, she explains.
-However, if you can’t part with that sweet caramel taste, you’ll love to know that some caramel-flavored drinks make our best list below!
+"If you want a sugary drink at McDonald's, it's best to stick with drinks that have fewer calories than a 250-calorie hamburger," Yule says.
+With 380 calories, eight grams of saturated fat, and 49 grams of sugar, the caramel mocha does not fit the bill.
+However, if you can't part with that sweet caramel taste, you'll love to know that some caramel-flavored drinks make our "best" list of McCafe drinks—keep reading!

-Surprisingly, removing the “Caramel” from the “Caramel Mocha” to make this Mocha drink actually results in an additional 3 grams of sugar and 1 less gram of protein.
-Similar to the caramel mocha, Yule says you’ll want to steer clear of this medium-sized drink.
+Surprisingly, removing the "Caramel" from the "Caramel Mocha" to make this Mocha drink results in an additional three grams of sugar and one less gram of protein.
+Similar to the caramel mocha, Yule says you'll want to steer clear of this medium-sized drink.

 French Vanilla Latte

-“You are definitely getting a lot of sugar with the French Vanilla Latte, as it contains a whopping 45 grams,” Yule says.
-And at 320 calories, she suggests that this is just another drink choice that is better suited as a dessert, and, in fact, you’d be consuming a similar nutritional profile if you ordered McDonald’s Hot Fudge Sundae, which is 380 calories and 47 grams of sugar.
+"You are definitely getting a lot of sugar with the French Vanilla Latte," Yule says.
+And at 290 calories, this is just another drink choice that is better suited as a dessert.
+You'd be consuming a similar nutritional profile if you ordered McDonald's Hot Fudge Sundae, which is 330 calories and 44 grams of sugar.

-Even though a latte only contains espresso, whole milk, and water while a macchiato contains whole milk, caramel syrup, water, caramel drizzle, and espresso, this multiple-ingredient macchiato is just as bad as the more simple latte.
-“This beverage is very similar to the Caramel Latte as far as nutrition is concerned,” Yule explains.
-“I would expect no less from a drink that is mixed with sweet caramel syrup, and topped with ribbons of buttery caramel,” she adds.
+Even though a latte only contains espresso, whole milk, and water, while a macchiato contains whole milk, caramel syrup, water, caramel drizzle, and espresso, this multiple-ingredient macchiato is just as bad as the simpler latte.
+"This beverage is very similar to the caramel latte as far as nutrition is concerned," Yule says.
+"I would expect no less from a drink that is mixed with sweet caramel syrup and topped with ribbons of buttery caramel."

 Iced Caramel Latte

-“The Iced Caramel Latte is a slightly lighter version than the hot version of drink, likely because the addition of ice leaves less room for added sugar in the drink,” Yule suggests.
-And at 270 calories, 4.5 grams of saturated fat, and 36 grams of sugar, she explains that while this beverage may not be the worst of the worst, it certainly isn’t healthy either.
+"The iced caramel latte is a slightly lighter version of the hot version of the drink, likely because the addition of ice leaves less room for added sugar in the drink," Yule says.
+And at 270 calories, 4.5 grams of saturated fat, and 36 grams of sugar, this beverage may not be the worst of the worst, but it isn't healthy either.